Air Quality and Climate Change

 Up-to-date information from Environment Canada about the Air Quality Health Index in the Fraser Valley.

-Information on the Community Air Quality, Energy and Greenhouse Gas Action Plan.
+Information on the Community and Corporate Air Quality, Energy and Greenhouse Gas Action Plans

 In order to reduce greenhouse gas emissions and smog causing pollutants, the City has launched an "anti-idling" campaign.
 This campaign involves both policy and public education components.
 In September 2004, City Council adopted a policy that will eliminate all unnecessary vehicle idling within municipal fleets.